naugtur/npm-audit-resolver/README.md

 ### Running in CI

-One if the problems this solves is running audit as part of your build pipeline.
+One of the problems this solves is running audit as part of your build pipeline.
 You don't want to break your CI for a few days waiting to get a fix on a dependency, but at the same time ignoring the whole class of issues or the audit result entirely means you'll rarely notice it at all.

 Run